 Take a journey through over 30 years of experience developing commercially successful visitor attraction businesses.

-Investing 1.5 million pounds in updating and refreshing the five-star attraction.
-The site is planned to open in Spring 2023.
+We invested 1.5 million pounds in updating and refreshing the popular highlands attraction.
+We re-opened The Loch Ness Centre in June 2023.
 Continuum’s award-winning storytellers are delighted to take custodianship of such a legendary story and will inspire our visitors to “Keep looking”.

 Our GreenWood Family Park attraction opened up its glamping (glamourous camping) tipis to great success.
 Guests get to stay on nature’s doorstep but still have access to creature comforts in our spacious tipis on site.

 This ground-breaking interactive experience opened to the public at Westfield London (Shepherd’s Bush) from 16th December for 12 weeks giving Star Wars™ fans the opportunity to step beyond reality and into a galaxy far, far away.

 We were thrilled to run guided tours of the external Coronation Street sets at the new MediaCityUK filming studio, continuing our partnership with ITV.
 Corrie fans are once again able to see their favourite outside sets – plus the newly extended Victoria Street set – just hours after the cast and crew have walked the cobbles.

 We were delighted to have acquired GreenWood Forest Park and add it to our portfolio.
 Continuum Attractions has been keen to expand